North Macedonia

 North Macedonia has rapidly secured its position as one of Europe’s most promising…

 North Macedonia is not part of the Schengen Area, which gives productions a separate visa and entry framework from EU Schengen countries.
-The country is film-friendly, but permissions still need to be handled correctly.
-Productions should plan for film permits, location approvals, drone permissions, equipment customs clearance, private location agreements, insurance and rebate documentation before the crew arrives.
+The country is film-friendly, but permissions still need handling properly.
+Film permits, location approvals, drone permissions, equipment customs clearance, private location agreements, insurance and rebate documentation all belong in prep rather than on the ground.

 • Commercials and branded content